FIFA suspends executive during ethics probe

 Garcia launched a second probe of bin Hammam in one of his first cases since being appointed FIFA’s lead prosecutor last July.

 A yearlong audit by the Malaysia-based Asian confederation revealed “infringements” regarding the “execution of certain contracts” and tampering with the organization’s bank accounts by bin Hammam while he was president since 2002.

 Bin Hammam was a former ally of Blatter and had been appointed to chair its Goal Bureau distributing millions of dollars of development funding each year.

 Fernando was effectively bin Hammam’s point man in south Asia as FIFA’s development officer based in Colombo, Sri Lanka.

-In January 2011, Fernando was elected by Asian soccer nations as one of their four delegates on FIFA's ruling executive committee.
+In January 2011, Fernando was elected by Asian football nations as one of their four delegates on FIFA’s ruling executive committee.
 On the same day in Doha, bin Hammam was re-elected unopposed as AFC president and prepared to take on Blatter.

 AP Sports Writer Rob Harris in London contributed to this report